-UC College of Business and Main Street Plaza North
+UC College of Business and Main Street North Plaza

 The University of Cincinnati’s (UC) Carl H. Lindner College of Business (COB) building was a plain brick structure that offered few amenities for students.
 Since construction in 1986, COB enrollment had grown from 1,800 to 5,000 students and the former building was deemed inadequate to accommodate the growth.
 Surrounded by newer buildings, UC saw the need to update the COB and create a distinct plaza to meet the needs of the next generation of business leaders.
-The new building was part of the campus master plan, which called for innovative architectural and landscape designs to make campus life
+The new building was part of the campus master plan, which called for innovative architectural and landscape designs to make campus life more inviting.

 The biggest need was to construct a much larger building to accommodate the increase in student population.
 The new facility would have a much larger footprint and serve as the centerpiece of the new plaza that connects two distinct campus gathering places, Main Street and the Campus Green.
 UC wanted to outfit the new building with the latest communications technology and feature flexible learning environments and collaborative spaces.